Lihy753/Introduction-to-Algorithms/README.md

 # Introduction-to-Algorithms
-My self implementation of algorithms in the Introduction to Algorithms
+My self implementation of algorithms for the Introduction to Algorithms